Nitroto/SimpleApplication/README.md

 - Node.js 16 Typescript and Express for back-end
 - Angular 13 for front-end

-## Run in Vagrant virtual enviroment with virtualbox provider
+## Run in Vagrant virtual environment with virtualbox provider
 `$ vagrant up`